HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist0695-XE-FW.ANS

-This ANSI art illustration by Xeryrus—then-Ontario-based artist and now a Yukon-based First Nations designer Mark Rutledge—advertising Force Works BBS, is an excellent demonstration of "toon" style shading of high-intensity vs. low-intensity colors denoting highlights and shading rather than leaning primarily on the two-tone dithered characters typically used for these purposes.
-Despite the prevalence of "comic rips" as the subjects of ANSI scrollers, this piece is original artwork, born from the artist’s original ideas.
+This ANSI art illustration by Xeryrus—a then-Ontario-based now-Yukon-based First Nations designer Mark Rutledge—advertising Force Works BBS, is an excellent demonstration of "toon" style shading of high-intensity vs. low-intensity colors denoting highlights and shading rather than leaning primarily on the two-tone dithered characters typically used for these purposes.
+Despite the prevalence of "comic rips" as the subjects of ANSI scrollers, this piece is original artwork, born from the artist’s original ideas without reference to an external source.
 At the time, such images were sometimes called a "freehand", "FANSI" (for "freehand ANSI") or, extremely rarely, as "FART".

 mist0895-MLK-FLAG.EXE